Budapest Airport Guide 2026: Terminals & Transport

 Route Map: Airport to Deák tér Stop by Stop

-The 100E bus route runs from BUD Terminal 2 directly into central Budapest with a limited number of stops, unlike regular city buses that stop every 200 metres.
-The key stops in order are: Terminal 2 (Budapest Airport)Kőbánya-Kispest M (metro interchange, M3 blue line) → Ferenc körút MKálvin tér MAstoria MDeák Ferenc tér M. That final stop at Deák tér is where all three Budapest metro lines (M1, M2, M3) converge, giving you immediate onward access to virtually anywhere in the city.
-If your hotel is near Andrássy út, the Chain Bridge, or Buda side — Deák tér is your transfer point.
+That final stop at Deák tér is where all three Budapest metro lines (M1, M2, M3) converge, giving you immediate onward access to virtually anywhere in the city.
+If your hotel is near Andrássy út, the Chain Bridge, or the Buda side, Deák tér is your transfer point.
 The entire journey from the airport takes 30–40 minutes in normal traffic.
+Going the other way, out to the airport, Kálvin tér is boarding-only and Astoria is served only between roughly 00:00 and 04:45, so check the stop before you plan a pickup there.

 100E Ticket Price in 2026 and Where to Buy